mikyjazz/TheGalaxino/docs/ui/PlayWavMenu.md

 WAV files with names longer than the LCD display width will scroll after a short pause.
 The scroll rate can be changed in the [Settings Menu](/docs/ui/SettingsMenu.md).

-Once you have selected a GTP file, the file will be verified and on success the load will start.
+Once you have selected a WAV file, the file will be verified and on success the load will start.